 While the Sapphire Reserve signup bonus was reduced at the end of March 2017, the card still set’s the benchmark for travel rewards credit cards.
 It earns 3x points on travel and dining, comes with a complimentary Priority Pass Select membership that allows the cardholder, plus an unlimited number of guests, into the lounge, and has an industry-leading $300 annual travel credit.
 The Sapphire Reserve attracts a $450 annual fee.

 - Average: 776

 - Low: 683

-Chase’s no-fee rewards credit cards.
+One of Chase’s no annual fee rewards credit cards.
 Earn 3% cash back on all purchases in your first year up to $20,000 spent (after, earn 1.5% on all purchases).
 The Freedom Unlimited has quickly become a favorite of the rewards travel scene because of the ability to pair it with the Chase Sapphire Preferred® Card, the Sapphire Reserve, and the Ink Business Preferred® Credit Card and transfer points to Chase travel partners.

 - Average: 748